 Berendir winked at her and grinned.
 She ducked her chin shyly, but smiled in return.
 Perhaps the months-long journey would not be so bad after all.

 The 'village' Nibendu recalled was little more than a cluster of three buildings huddled together like vagabonds sharing warmth.
-To Gwen's dismay, there was no inn, nor were the inhabitants friendly enough to offer better lodging than the stables to any of them.
+To Gwen's dismay, there was no inn, nor were the inhabitants friendly enough to offer better lodging than the stables to a party of travellers.

 "You'll make do," Mae scolded her daughter as Gwen protested the poor accommodations.
 "These people have next to nothing and live in an unpeopled land.
 Do not begrudge their wariness, for that is how they have survived."

-Faelur ensured his wife and daughter were comfortably settled in the deep straw of the stall, and positioned himself at the entrance.
+Faelur ensured his wife and daughter were comfortably settled in the deep straw of a stall, and positioned himself at the entrance.
 It wasn't that he didn't trust their hired men... well, no, he didn't trust them, not with regards to his maiden daughter.
 Especially that Berendir.
 The man was more than twice her age, and showed far more than protective interest in the girl.
-To Faelur's displeasure, she seemed too responsive to him.
-That would not do.
+The men made Faelur nervous; he and his family were at a disadvantage here, an extravagant amount already given over to secure the five men's services.
+Might they demand more?
+They'd seemed honorable when he hired them, and had come with good references, but they were meaner than he would've liked, and prone to coarse language.
+Ladies should not be privy to the rough talk of soldiers, even less that of mercenaries, in this case.

 Lying awake, Gwen lamented to herself how her life had taken such an undesired turning.
 Forced to sleep in a pile of straw!
 She would be picking bits of it out of her hair for the rest of her life, she was certain.